DanielLimasP/cppl/README.md

 # People counting with OpenCV and Ubidots.

-This is the foundation to the AI project.
+This is the foundation for the AI project.

 ### Some useful links